Table of Contents

 -- ai/orion.lua

--- Coroutine-based brain for a cat NPC with random movement, speech, and sounds
+-- Coroutine-based brain for a cat NPC with recurring cadences.

 local speeches = {